Haenes/bugtracker-old/README.md

   10) Email confirmation for password reset and user register processes.

 <b>Nearest to-do list</b>:
+  1) Fix bug #1.

+<b>It would be great to be able to</b>:
-  1) Add dynamically change of favorite project icon (star in project.html and boards.html);
+  1) Dynamically change the Favorite status of projects with AJAX or smth (star icon in project.html and boards.html);
-  2) Add dynamically change of Issue status via drag-n-drop card in boards.html;
+  2) Dynamically change the Issue status via drag-n-drop card in boards.html with AJAX;
-  3) Code refactoring and bug #1 fix.

 <b>Bugs and errors detected</b>:
   1) Errors in users.hmtl after change user data WITHOUT changing password (change password form is issue).